redhat-appstudio/infra-deployments/README.md

 ```
 + The pod will automatically restart and ArgoCD `Log In Via OpenShift` should be working again.

-### Q: What is the recommended memory and CPU allocation for CodeReady Containers for development purposes?
+### Q: What is the recommended memory and CPU allocation for OpenShift Local (formerly CRC) for development purposes?

-We recommend 7+ cores and 24+ GiB (24576 MiB) of memory.
+We recommend 7+ cores and 24+ GiB (24576 MiB) of memory for the whole system (OpenShift Local + App Studio).

+See the OpenShift Local docs [for more on these minimum requirements](https://access.redhat.com/documentation/en-us/red_hat_openshift_local/2.5/html/getting_started_guide/installation_gsg#doc-wrapper) (HW, SW, SO ...)

-### Q: When using CodeReady Containers for development purposes, I am getting an error message similar to: `0/1 nodes available: insufficient memory`.
+### Q: When using OpenShift Local (formerly CRC) for development purposes, I am getting an error message similar to: `0/1 nodes available: insufficient memory`.

 The default worker node memory allocation of 8192 MiB is insufficient to run App Studio.
 Increase the memory to at least 16 MiB, for example: `crc config set memory 16384`, and then create a new CRC VM to apply your changes, using `crc delete` and `crc start`.
 Finally, repeat the cluster bootstrapping process.

-See the CodeReady Containers docs [for more on this configuration option](https://access.redhat.com/documentation/en-us/red_hat_codeready_containers/1.7/html/getting_started_guide/configuring-codeready-containers_gsg).
+See the OpenShift Local docs [for more on this configuration option](https://access.redhat.com/documentation/en-us/red_hat_openshift_local/2.5/html/getting_started_guide/configuring_gsg#configuring-the-instance_gsg).

-### Q: When using CodeReady Containers for development purposes, I am getting an error message similar to: `0/1 nodes available: insufficient cpu`.
+### Q: When using OpenShift Local (formerly CRC) for development purposes, I am getting an error message similar to: `0/1 nodes available: insufficient cpu`.

 The default 4-CPU allocation will not be sufficient for the CPU resource requests in this repo.
 Increase the number of CPUs, for example, `crc config set cpus 6`, and then create a new CRC VM to apply your changes, using `crc delete` and `crc start`.
 Finally, repeat the cluster bootstrapping process.

-See the CodeReady Containers docs [for more on this configuration option](https://access.redhat.com/documentation/en-us/red_hat_codeready_containers/1.7/html/getting_started_guide/configuring-codeready-containers_gsg).
+See the OpenShift Local docs [for more on this configuration option](https://access.redhat.com/documentation/en-us/red_hat_openshift_local/2.5/html/getting_started_guide/configuring_gsg#configuring-the-instance_gsg).

 Even with 6 CPU cores, you will need to reduce the CPU resource requests for each App Studio application.
 Using `kubectl edit argocd/openshift-gitops -n openshift-gitops`, reduce the resources.requests.cpu values from 250m to 100m or less.
 For example, change each line with